redtrek/ntm_needle_biopsy/README.md

 - RPM and Positional Data Incorrect (FIXED): interrupt not catching every falling edge of the motor_outputA signal.
 - Motor activation on startup (FIXED): PWM pin receiving 3.3 Volts from the feather board on startup activating the motor.
 - Variable speed (FIXED): inputs crash the system.
 Likely due to timing issues with state transitions that need to be resolved.
-- MSC not working: library needs to be configured and various changes to the source code necessary.
+- MSC not working (FIXED): library needs to be configured and various changes to the source code necessary.

 # Quick-Start